Division of Chemical, Bioengineering, Environmental and Transport Systems

-The General & Age Related Disabilities Engineering (GARDE) program supports fundamental engineering research that will lead to the development of new technologies, devices, or software for persons with disabilities.
-Research may be supported that is directed to the characterization, restoration, and/or substitution of human functional ability or cognition, or to the interaction of persons with disabilities and their environment.
+The General & Age Related Disabilities Engineering (GARDE) program supports fundamental engineering research that will lead to the development of new technologies, devices, or software that improve the quality of life of persons with disabilities.
+Research may be supported that is directed toward the characterization, restoration, and/or substitution of human functional ability or cognition, or to the interaction of persons with disabilities and their environment.
 Areas of particular interest are disability-related research in neuroengineering and rehabilitation robotics.
-Emphasis is placed on significant advancement of fundamental engineering and not on incremental improvements.
+Emphasis is placed on significant advancement of fundamental engineering knowledge that facilitates transformative outcomes.
+We discourage applications that propose incremental improvements.
 Applicants are encouraged to contact the Program Director prior to submitting a proposal.